weirenong/simpleinterface/README.md

 ### Console Output Window

-SimpleAgent has a GUI console window.
+SimpleInterface has a GUI console window.

 It shows useful debugging information such as: